Latino Law Students Association (LLSA)

 Our goals are to offer programs that focus on professional and academic development; to bring in speakers to discuss legal issues affecting Latinos in the United States and abroad; to keep our members informed about scholarships, Latino-centric events, and potential employment opportunities; and to provide a means to be a part of and serve the broader Latino community.
 LLSA events aim to help build community and familiarity amongst Latino and non-Latino friends and classmates within the School of Law.

-Director of Social and Community Outreach: Regina Hernandez
+Director of Social and Community Outreach: Marlene Hernandez

 Open to: 1L, 2L, 3L, LLM